 If you have a disability and require accommodation in order to fully participate in this activity, please contact (office/person organizing event) at (telephone number) or via Oregon Relay Service at 1-800-735-2900 (TTY) at least 24 hours prior to the event.

 In accordance with the University’s mission as well as federal and state law, the University is responsible for providing reasonable accommodations, including exam accommodations, for students with documented disabilities.
-The University relies upon the partnership of individual instructors, departments, and the Office for Students with Disabilities (OSWD) to share the responsibility for providing these legally-mandated exam accommodations.
+The University relies upon the partnership of individual instructors, departments, and Accessible Education Services (AES) to share the responsibility for providing these legally-mandated exam accommodations.

 Individual faculty or academic departments are responsible for proctoring exams when the accommodation is extended time, alternative setting (a distraction reduced environment), and/or a computer (word processing) for writing-intensive exams.

 Accessible Education Services is responsible for providing exam accommodations such as use of a reader, scribe, interpreter, assistive technology, or private room.

 For additional instructions and resources regarding exam proctoring, please refer to the Exam Proctoring Guide.

 It is important that book orders be placed with the bookstore by the bookstore deadline.
 This allows AES to arrange for alternate textbooks to be ready for students on the first day of class.

 It is the responsibility of the student to identify themselves as having a disability and to request accommodations.